Why Saying Goodbye Is The Worst

 Also, “Thank You” to all my close friends from home and my family!

 What Are Your Thoughts?

-Do you have met special people while you were traveling?
+Do you have met remarkable people while you were traveling?
 Are you still in touch with them?
 What did make them that special?
 Leave me your thoughts in the comments?